bencehavran/shelly-mqtt-homeassistant/README.md

 Used devices:

-Shelly Pro3EM
+#Shelly Pro3EM,
-Home Assistant
+#Home Assistant,
-MQTT Home Assistant Integration
+#MQTT Home Assistant Integration,
-Mosquitto Broker Home Assistant Add-on
+#Mosquitto Broker Home Assistant Add-on,
-MQTT Explorer Home Assistant Add-on
+#MQTT Explorer Home Assistant Add-on,

 To make this work, you need to create a script on the Shelly device that updates the data every second and sends it to Home Assistant via MQTT.
 Special thanks to the JavaScript author turrican944 (Home Assistant Community).